Solaray Energy is now 1KOMMA5° Sydney and 1KOMMA5° Melbourne.

 The Price of Solar Power Using Quality Solar Panels

-Solar panels output around 360W to 370W per panel, and as a general rule, a solar power system in Sydney will generate 4 times its size as a daily average.
+Solar panels output around 360W to 370W per panel, and as a general rule, a solar power system in Sydney will generate four times its size as a daily average.
 In reality, it will do a lot more than this in summer and less in winter.

-As an example, a 10kW solar system in Sydney will generate around 40 kWh a day as illustrated here:
+As an example, a 10kW solar system in Sydney will generate around 40 kWh a day, as illustrated here:

 Estimated Average Daily Energy Output by Month

-• A 10kW system will generate around 26 kWh a day in winter and 50 kWh a day in summer.
-The price of a 10kW system is around $6,990 to $13,290 fully installed.
-10kW Solar System Price…
+• A 10kW system generates around 26 kWh a day in winter and 50 kWh in summer.
+It costs around $6,990 to $13,290, fully installed.
+10kW Solar System Price.

 Aside from how many panels you need, the price of a solar system will vary significantly depending on the quality of the components: